zerootoad/discord-rpc-lsp/README.md

 # Discord Rich Presence LSP

 A Language Server Protocol (LSP) to share what you're coding on Discord.
-This LSP integrates with your editor to display your current coding activity (file, language, and more) as a rich presence on Discord.
+This LSP integrates with your editor to display your current coding activity (file, language, Git info, etc.) as a rich presence on Discord.

 ![image](https://github.com/user-attachments/assets/3089b1ab-0f04-46d3-ae59-ed6207a853f4)
 ![image](https://github.com/user-attachments/assets/ddbd5f14-65f2-4ab0-a0c5-0b5eb3b36795)